BLCM/bl3mods/Aaron0000/Balands/README.md

 Kaleidoscope - Amp damage set to 65%, amp chance set to 100%.

-Omniloader - No change.
+Omniloader - No change other than a possible damage adjustment.

-Ashen Beast - No change.
+Ashen Beast - No change other than a possible damage adjustment.

-Brashi's Dedication - No change.
+Brashi's Dedication - No change other than a possible damage adjustment.

-Kenulox - No change.
+Kenulox - No change other than a possible damage adjustment.

 DAHL REGULAR GUNS
 -----------------